 DISSOLUTION AGREEMENT

-This DISSOLUTION AGREEMENT (this AAgreement@), dated as of , 2000 (the AEffective Date@), is made Owner Trust, a Delaware business trust (the ATrust@) (each a AParty,@ and collectively, the AParties@).
+This DISSOLUTION AGREEMENT (this AAgreement@), dated as of April 14 May 31, 2000 (the AEffective Date@), is made by and among Enron Energy Services Operations, Inc., a Delaware corporation (AEESO@), Blackbird 1 LLC, a Delaware limited liability company (ABlackbird 1@), and Blackbird 1 Interest between CIBC Inc. (ACIBC Inc.@) and LLC Interest Holdings 1 Owner Trust, a Delaware business trust (the ATrust@) (each a AParty,@ and collectively, the AParties@).

 RECITALS

-A. dated as of December , 1999 (the AFormation Date@)
+A. Pursuant to that certain Limited Liability Company Agreement of Blackbird 1 (the ABlackbird 1 LLC Agreement@), CIBC Inc. is the original and sole holder of the Certificate of Beneficial Ownership, Number C-1, (the ATrust Certificate@) issued pursuant to that certain Trust Agreement (the ATrust Agreement@) between Wilmington Trust Company and CIBC Inc. dated as of December 28 27, 1999 (the AFormation Date@) and amended as of the date hereof, the sole members of Blackbird 1 are EESO and the Trust.
+Capitalized terms that are used but not defined in this Agreement shall have the meanings given to them in the Blackbird 1 LLC Agreement..
+Capitalized terms used and not defined herein have the meanings set forth in the Trust Agreement.

+B. Barclays Bank plc (ABarclays@) is the original holder of the Certificate of Beneficial Ownership, Number C-1, (the ATrust Certificate@) issued pursuant to that certain Trust Agreement (the ATrust Agreement@) between Wilmington Trust Company and Barclays dated as of the Formation Date.
+On or before the execution of this Agreement, Barclays will transfer to EESO the Trust Certificate pursuant to that certain Certificate Purchase Agreement, dated as of the date hereof, and EESO will be the sole owner of the entire equity interest in the Trust.

-The Trust is the issuer of a promissory notes (the ANote@), dated as of the Formation Date, in the principal amount of , payable to the order of the , and having a maturity date of , 2000.
-The Note was issued pursuant to that certain Facility Agreement (the AFacility Agreement@), dated as of the Formation Date, among the Trust, certain lenders party thereto as agent of the lenders .
-The Trust and Enron Corp.
+C. B. The Trust is the issuer of a promissory notes (the ANote@), dated as of the Formation Date, in the principal amount of $73,500,000 $11,058,000, payable to the order of the Barclays Canadian Imperial Bank of Commerce, and having a maturity date of April 14 June 29, 2000.
+The Note was issued pursuant to that certain Facility Agreement (the AFacility Agreement@), dated as of the Formation Date, among the Trust, CIBC Inc., as lender, certain lenders party thereto and Barclays, , Canadian Imperial Bank of Commerce, as agent of the lenders (the AAgent@), and CIBC World Markets Corp., as arranger.

+C.

+D. The Trust and Enron Corp.
 (AEnron@) are parties to that certain ISDA Master Agreement and Total Return Swap Confirmation thereunder, each dated as of the Formation Date (collectively, the ATotal Return Swap Agreement@).
 Under the Total Return Swap Agreement, Enron is obligated to pay the Trust certain amounts on the payment dates provided in the Total Return Swap Agreement.
 Concurrently with the execution of this Agreement, the Trust and Enron are terminating the Total Return Swap Agreement pursuant to a Swap Termination Agreement dated the date hereof between Enron and the Trust.